Aguafrommars/TheIdServer/sample/Kubernetes/README.md

 4. Test the deployment

-* Configure your host to route *theidserver.aguafrommars.com* to your local host.
+* Configure your host to route *theidserver.aguafrommars.com* to your localhost.

 ```
 127.0.0.1 theidserver.aguafrommars.com
 ```

-* Add login and logoug URL's to the client *theidserveradmin* using the private farm.
+* Add the login and logout URLs to the client *theidserveradmin* using the private farm.

 ![k8s-client-urls](../../doc/assets/k8s-client-urls.png)

 In a browser, navigate to https://theidserver.aguafrommars.com.
-You should be able to log with *alice* or *bob* (pwd: Pass123$).
+You should be able to log with *alice* or *bob* (password: Pass123$).

 ### Security

 [Network-policies.yaml](Network-policies.yaml) contains following rules:

-* db role accept requests from backend only
+* db role accepts requests from backend only
-* log role accept requests from backend and frontend
+* log role accepts requests from backend and frontend
-* backend accept request from frontend only
+* backend accepts requests from frontend only

-The SqlServer is in db role.
+The SqlServer is in the db role.
-The Seq server is in log role.
+The Seq server is in the log role.
-The private farm is in backend role.
+The private farm is in the backend role.
-The public farm is in frontend role.
+The public farm is in the frontend role.

 So the public farm cannot access to the SqlServer db but to the Seq server.